 The proposed method can contribute to all the downstream tasks, for instance, analyses of structural dynamic behaviours, design optimisation, data-driven identification tasks, etc., which request time-series simulation data.
 Our future work will be focused on addressing the following limitations.
 First, the performance of the proposed data synthesis method with other types of loads and structural responses is unknown.
+Excitations with actuators and forced vibration data will be used to further test and update the proposed method.
 Second, the DCCNN needs to be slightly refined when the structure and corresponding FE model are changed.
 Our next work includes the development of a method to model the domain shift and avoid the data required for refining the DCCNN when the structure and FE model are changed.
 This aims to synthesise dynamic responses of the structure with specified non-existent changes or damage.

-CRediT authorship contribution statement
+CRediT author statement

-Youqi Zhang: Conceptualization, Methodology, Software, Formal analysis, Investigation, Validation, Resources, Data curation, Visualization, Funding acquisition, Writing - original draft, Writing - review & editing.
-Zhenkun Li: Software, Formal analysis,
+Youqi Zhang: Conceptualization, Methodology, Software, Formal analysis, Investigation, Validation, Resources, Data Curation, Writing - Original Draft, Visualization, Funding acquisition.
+Zhenkun Li: Software, Formal analysis.
+Rui Hao: Investigation.
+Weiwei Lin: Resources, Funding acquisition.
+Lingfang Li: Software, Formal analysis.
+Di Su: Funding acquisition.
+All the authors reviewed and edited the manuscript.